 2) It might be possible to make a subset of input file reading secure (e.g. just TPR reading)

 3) If the generate input files themselves there is no issue.
 But if files are downloaded (e.g. for benchmarking, tutorial or parts for system setup) those need to be trusted.

 4) We have no runtime tools (e.g. fuzzing) and we disable checks in e.g. msvc and clang-tidy.

 A bunch of slightly risky string handling is now safer or simpler.

-#4 Updated by Szilárd Páll 11 months ago
+#4 Updated by Szilárd Páll about 1 year ago

 Perhaps a better place to note than in CR where I mentioned it before: a practical security-related information that could be useful to admins as well as Linux distro security audits is a description of what the different GROMACS tools are expected to, what kind of behavior do the exhibit that can be relevant to security (or possibly also matching job to hardware_ needs.